Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in Custom CSS.

-When “Page Break Between Top Headings” is enabled, page break will be inserted between sections divided by top level headings (h1
+When “Page Break Between Top Headings” is enabled, a page break will be inserted between sections divided by top level headings (h1

-), also, page break will be inserted before footnote definitions.
+).
+Also, a page break will be inserted before footnote definitions.

 Note: You can input <div style="page-break-after:always"></div>